365 useful words and phrases in te reo Māori

 • Te Moana o Raukawa – Cook Strait

-• Kaikōura – aptly named because of the abundance of crayfish
+• Kaikōura – town named for its abundant crayfish

 • Te Waipounamu – South Island